twilwa/aptos-agent/README.md

 You'll learn how to:
 1. Set up a Python development environment for blockchain development
 2. Create a virtual environment for project dependency management
-3. Build an AI agent that can interact with the Aptos blockchain
+3. Build an AI agent that can interact with the Aptos blockchain using the Aptos Python SDK
 4. Test your agent with real blockchain interactions

 > [!NOTE]